Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 Overview

-The goal of the program is to equip students with knowledge and skills in both biology and computational sciences, including programming, machine learning, statistics, and bioinformatics.
-The program prepares students for collaborative work with biologists, chemists, and clinicians by fostering interdisciplinary communication and teamwork.
-The program aims to prepare students to join the workforce in biotechnology and healthcare or to pursue a PhD.
 The program supports the development of the UAE biotechnology and health ecosystem by developing a highly skilled workforce in computational biology and bioinformatics.
 It makes significant contributions to both the academic world and the broader scientific community while supporting the UAE societal and economic goals and transformation agenda, and bridges gaps between disciplines and industries and build a collaborative platform for the UAE biotechnology and healthcare ecosystem, with strong connections to the state-of-the-art international biotechnology research and industry.

 • icon 36 credits

-• icon On Campus Location
+• icon Location: On campus

 Eran Segal